jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 - A role to tie the service account to the role binding.
 - Deploying these to the correct namespace.

+The Controller is also be responsible for reading in configuration included in the CPA custom resource and injecting this runtime configuration as environment variables into the CPA Docker container.

-### Kubernetes Resources
+#### Kubernetes Resources

-The Custom Pod Autoscaler Operator would require the following Kubernetes
+The Custom Pod Autoscaler Operator requires the following Kubernetes
 resouces:

 - A role/cluster role to define permissions required by the operator.